teampheenix/StarCraft-Casting-Tool/README.md

 ## Help & Contribution

-If you need help, have bugs to report or want to contribute to this project go to #dev channel of the Alpha SC2 Discord Server https://discordapp.com/invite/yRWNYr and/or message me Discord *pres.sure#5247*.
+If you need help, have bugs to report or want to contribute to this project go to #dev channel of the Alpha SC2 Discord Server https://discordapp.com/invite/yRWNYr and/or message me on Discord: *pres.sure#5247*.

 ## Support